OnionUI/Onion/README.md

 Firmware 20220419 is needed for Onion v3.10 and above.
 (You can check your current version in Settings - Device info - Version)
 If you can't or don't want to update, there are other solutions: Older Onion versions and MiniUI are compatible with all firmwares.
-I can't take responsibility if your device is bricked in the process.
 Update instructions : [Here](https://user-images.githubusercontent.com/16885275/170205258-8add4be7-1a1e-4ae5-a8f2-cb13c6703e06.png)